Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 Idea: For initial exchange MAC_S/MAC_P = HMAC(key, Messages), and for completion exchange MAC_S/MAC_P = HMAC(key, prev_MAC_S \|\| prev_MAC_P \|\| Messages)

 TODO: Key derivation.
 Here I have a problem.
 If I want to send MACs in the initial exchange, I somehow have to make a key derivation already.
 Maybe this is too costly.
-Maybe it would be necessary to save a Hash of the previous messages during the InitialExchange and include it in the KDF to cryptographically bind the Server/PeerInfo to the connection.
+Maybe it would only be necessary to save a Hash of the previous messages during the InitialExchange and include it in the KDF to cryptographically bind the Server/PeerInfo to the connection.
+This way, the Initial Exchange wont have MACs, the integrity check is done completely by exchanging of MACs during the Completion Exchange.
 This will probably be more clear in the -01 draft version.

 ## Error handling